Serving all people by providing personalized health and wellness through exemplary care, education and research.

 These health problems can include:

-A syrinx.
-This is a pocket of fluid in the spinal cord or brain stem.
+A pocket of spinal fluid (syrinx) in the spinal cord or brain stem.
 This forms over time.

 Life-long damage to muscles or nerves

-Paralysis.
-This means your arms or legs can’t move because the muscles no longer work.
+Not being able to move your arms or legs because the muscles no longer work (paralysis)

 Carefully watching for changes in your health can help prevent these problems.
 This helps to make sure that treatment is done early.